Kansas bar shooting: FBI investigating after Indian man killed

 "I thought all the trouble was over with, and we were all just sitting and watching the game minding our own business," Grillot told the affiliate.

-In addition to the two friends, Grillot was shot as he tried to stop the gunman.
+In addition to the two friends, Grillot was shot in the hand and chest as he tried to stop the gunman.

 "I thought his magazine was empty.
 So I got up and started chasing him down.
 I tried to subdue him so that police could come in and do what they needed to do and I guess I miscounted with everything going on.
 I got behind him.
 And he turned around and fired a round at me," he told the affiliate.